aparkening/tea_tastes/development_process.md

 ## 1. Plan project, imagine interface

-Tea Tastes is a place to record impressions of teas.
+Tea Tastes is a place write down and share thoughts about teas.
 Features:
+- Anyone can view tea tasting notes, teas, tea shops, and users.
-- Authenticated users can log in to create, edit, and delete teas, notes, and shops.
+- Authenticated users can create, edit, and delete their own tea notes, as well as any teas and shops.
-- Notes are be linked to teas and shops for easy browsing.
-- Unauthenticated users can view teas, notes, and shops.
+- Notes are related to users and teas, and teas are related to shops, so it's easy to view all teas in a shop, all notes in a shop, all teas from a specific user, etc.
+- Teas are browse-able by additional attributes, such as category, region, and country.

 ### Page Structure